Cannabis companies, betting on a Biden win, ready IPOs

 A Democratic victory for control of the Senate, which is looking increasingly likely according to polls, would replace Republican Majority Leader Mitch McConnell, who has blocked legislation that would allow cannabis companies greater access to financial markets.

-Federal decriminalization, or legalization in more states, would not be without specific challenges, investors said.
+Federal decriminalisation, or legalisation in more states, would not be without specific challenges, investors said.

 Many point to Canada as an example.

-Though the country became the first G-20 nation to legalize recreational use of cannabis in 2018, regulatory hiccups in Canadian dispensary rollouts, slow international legalization and a lack of profitability sent investors packing over the next year.
+Though the country became the first G-20 nation to legalise recreational use of cannabis in 2018, regulatory hiccups in Canadian dispensary rollouts, slow international legalisation and a lack of profitability sent investors packing over the next year.
 That left most companies at a fraction of their market values by the beginning of this year.

 Still, “it’s a dramatic change in expectations from three months ago, when it appeared Donald Trump would most likely win re-election,” he said.